JSchreijer/barcode-classify-transformer/README.md

 ```
 ## Training the model

 First we need to create the training data for the model.
 For this model, we use the data from MDDB-phylogeny.
-More specifically, we use the recommended dataset.
+More specifically, we use the recommended dataset, called [l0.2_s3_4_1500_o1.0_a0_constr_localpair](data%2Fl0.2_s3_4_1500_o1.0_a0_constr_localpair).
-this dataset is called [l0.2_s3_4_1500_o1.0_a0_constr_localpair](data%2Fl0.2_s3_4_1500_o1.0_a0_constr_localpair).
-From this dataset, the unaligned chunks are used.
+From this dataset, the unaligned chunks folder is used.
 To create a dataset in the correct format, sequence_pairing.py can be used to create pairwise aligned sequences in rows with two columns and no headers.
+This script runs throught all of the unaligned folders and creates pairs from sequences within each chunk.
+It also skips over any sequence ID that is used in the results table of "ten Haaf, L., Verbeek, F., & Vos, R. (2022).
+BSc Bioinformatics Localized Information Comparison and Analysis for MycoDiversity Database."
+This is done to make sure the final results can compared to one another.
 Afterwards, the model can be trained:
 ```
 cd pretrain
 export PATH_TO_DATA_DICT=../../
-export TRAIN_FILE=train.csv
+export TRAIN_FILE=aligned_sequences.csv

 python main.py \
     --resdir ./results/ \